PSA Test Results for Prostate Cancer

-High PSA test results will generally give your first indication of prostate cancer, alongside a positive digital rectal exam (DRE).
+High PSA test results will generally give your first indication of prostate cancer, alongside a positive digital rectal exam (DRE) - another prostate cancer test.

 PSA aka Prostate Specific Antigen is a protein enzyme produced in the prostate gland and released in to the blood stream.